 Have you ever tried to launch an attack in a cycling race or maybe even an attempt to make a race-winning move?
-If you have, you have probably also experienced the most likely scenario: the other riders closes the gap without struggling, because your attempt lacks power.
+If you have, you have probably also experienced the most likely scenario: the other riders close the gap without struggling because your attempt lacks power.

-Such efforts require activation of all relevant muscle fibers available.
-But you can lift up your maximal power significantly, if you train this speciality.
-In this article, I’ll give you suggestions to improve the initial launch of a powerful attack.
+Such efforts require the activation of all relevant muscle fibers available.
+But you can lift your maximum power significantly if you train in this specialty.

-Power sprints as part of transition from winter training
+Power sprints as part of the transition from winter training

 How to improve your explosiveness with power sprints

-Power sprints are great to make neural adaptations.
+Power sprints are great for making neural adaptations.
 They’ll help you make more powerful launches of attacks and sprints.
 It is probably the closest you’ll get to heavy strength training on your bike.
-And it is probably the most specific way you can do strength training.
-Thus, I also recommend these power sprints in combination with weight lifting during the winter season.
+And it is perhaps the most specific way you can do strength training.